The Valentine’s Day marketing roundup

 In previous years, a number of brands have demonstrated strong Valentine’s Day marketing campaigns that marketers can draw a number of insights from.

 In 2017 Marketing Week reported that ‘an eye-watering £128m [would] be spent for Valentine’s Day 2017 in the UK’ alone.
-Buying into this colossal spending, brands like Snickers created an eye-catching out-of-home (OOH) campaign at London’s Waterloo station by creating a billboard made from last minute Valentine’s Day cards for forgetful passengers.
-Featuring the tagline ‘You’re Forgetful When You’re Hungry,’ a clever play on the brand’s 2012 locker room advert featuring Joan Collins and longterm brand proposition, the stunt was an eye-catching and good-humoured way to get involved with Valentine’s Day.
+Buying into this colossal spending, brands like Snickers created an eye-catching out-of-home (OOH) campaign.
+At London’s Waterloo station, they created a billboard made from last minute Valentine’s Day cards for forgetful passengers.
+Featuring the tagline ‘You’re Forgetful When You’re Hungry,’ a clever play on the brand’s 2012 locker room advert featuring Joan Collins and long-term brand proposition.
+The stunt was an eye-catching and good-humoured way to get involved with Valentine’s Day.

 The weird and wonderful of 2018

-Although it is easy to think that Valentine’s Day may not be relevant to your product or service offering, this hasn’t stopped the likes of Greggs and Peperami from buying in to the seasonal fever.
+It is easy to think that Valentine’s Day may not be relevant to your product or service offering.
+This hasn’t stopped the likes of Greggs and Peperami from buying in to the seasonal fever!

-In late January news broke that Greggs, the well-known everyman’s bakery, would be offering a romantic four-course dinner for Valentine’s Day.
-The Independent wrote that ‘if the way to your heart is through a steak bake, sausage roll or pasty, your Valentine’s Day dreams may be about to come true,’ noting that in order to keep the evening classy waiter-service and prosecco would also be provided.
-Although some may shiver at the prospect, Student newspaper The Tab reported that it took only 20 minutes for tickets to sell out, and the social media frenzy surrounding the offer demonstrates that, as far as PR goes, Greggs were on the money with their Valentine’s offering.
+In late January news broke that Greggs would be offering a romantic four-course dinner for Valentine’s Day.
+The Independent wrote that ‘if the way to your heart is through a steak bake, sausage roll or pasty, your Valentine’s Day dreams may be about to come true.’
+They noted that in order to keep the evening classy waiter-service and prosecco would also be provided.
+Although some may shiver at the prospect, Student newspaper The Tab reported that it took only 20 minutes for tickets to sell out.
+The social media frenzy surrounding the offer demonstrates that, as far as PR goes, Greggs were on the money with their Valentine’s offering.

 Top tips to take away

-While it may be too late to run a Valentine’s marketing campaign this year, there are a number of insights that we can learn from these seasonal offerings.
+It’s too late to run a Valentine’s marketing campaign this year, but we can still learn from these seasonal offerings.

-By keeping these insights in mind when crafting your seasonal campaign, you can create positive associations that mean customers will fall head over heels for your brand.
+Keep these insights in mind when crafting your next seasonal campaign.
+Then, you can create positive associations that mean customers will fall head over heels for your brand.